andytlr/breadbot/README.md

 - A [clamp light][7] is a cheap lamp to use but I want to try using this [heating element][8] as it's 200W and would probably do just as well as an incandescent globe with less bulk.
 - The relay that comes in the kit isn't mounted on the board and I had all kinds of trouble with it.
 So I got [this one][14].
 - You need a [Micro SD Card Module][10] that does level shifting.
 The first one I bought didn't do this and I fried a card and had a few hours of frustration.
 Get a [lower capacity Micro SD card][9] (I think 32gb is the max).
 This needs to be formatted in either FAT16 or FAT32.
 It's recommended that you do it with the [SD Association SD Card Formatter][12].
 - I put it all inside a [Pelican Case][11] which I drilled holes in for power access and for the SD Card Module and buttons to be mounted on the outside of the case.
+I needed to get a smaller breadboard to fit inside this size case.
+I used the one from [this kit][15], which was worth buying because it included another Ardiuno Uno.
 - I think I'll replace the buttons I have with [these more robust buttons][13].
 I don't want the wires to disconnect in 6 months and have to work out how to wire it again.

+I spent a touch under $100 but you could do it for $80 or less.
+Rather than buying the kit you could get an Arduino, wires, resistors and thermistor individually.

 [1]: http://www.circuitbasics.com/arduino-thermistor-temperature-sensor-tutorial/
 [2]: http://www.circuitbasics.com/how-to-set-up-an-lcd-display-on-an-arduino/